.jpg)

 Local Sparklers

-Outside the city, there are also some brilliantly illuminated 2024 events and attractions well worth hopping in the car for.
-Langley’s Merry & Bright in Martini Town transforms a working movie studio backlot into an utterly beguiling Christmas film set, complete with twinkling storefronts, shimmering streets and movie-magic snowfalls every 30 minutes.
+Outside the city, there are also some brilliantly illuminated 2025 events and attractions well worth hopping in the car for.
+Langley’s Merry & Bright at Martini Town transforms a working movie studio backlot into an utterly beguiling Christmas film set, complete with twinkling storefronts, shimmering streets and movie-magic snowfalls.
+Magic is also on the agenda at Glow Langley, a sparkling family-friendly attraction with more than a million lights and a full slate of things to see and do for visitors of all ages––all under its brand new 2025 theme: the Magic Toy Shop.

 City De-lights